Drug & Alcohol Rehab Dorset & Near Dorset

 Co-dependency Treatment at rehab in Dorset

-Co-dependency often affects the family members of drug and alcohol users as they find themselves neglecting their own needs in order to fulfil the needs of the user.
+Co-dependency at rehab often affects the family members of drug and alcohol users as they find themselves neglecting their own needs in order to fulfil the needs of the user.

 If the therapist believes that you are in a co-dependent relationship, they will help you discover what caused it and how to overcome the behaviour that enables it.